Article last Updated on

 Learn How to Backtest Your Trading Strategies Using Excel

 Do you want to improve your trading skills and profitability?
 If so, one of the best ways is to learn how to test your own trading strategies.
-Tradinformed Backtest Models are built in Excel.
+Tradinformed Backtest Models are built in an Excel spreadsheet.
 They are a way for anyone to test their strategies with different indicators, different markets and different timeframes.

 Formulas Used in the Videos